ibm-cloud-docs/resiliency/bcdr-testing.md

 This type of testing is normally run with higher frequency compared to the other testing flavors as no real activities are performed, but it does require the same effort in terms of skills and people.

-The adoption of a recovery orchestrator software improves the whole dry testing process and reduces the time and effort to be run because most of the operations are performed by the software itself.
-This also increases the preparedness checking of a real DR simulation or switch-over by periodic scanning that all of the components of the DR solutions are in place and works as expected.

 ## Disaster recovery simulation
 {: #dr-simulation}

 DR simulation is a way to verify or audit the emergency runbooks and check the [recovery time objectives](#x3167918){: term} (RTO) and [recovery point objectives](#x3429911){: term} (RPO) provided by the solution by simulating as much as possible in the same conditions as a real emergency.

-This means introducing disruptions on replication network connections before interrupting the communications among the sites, hence simulating the sudden loss of the primary site.

-You can do this only if your data replication solution is resilient and not providing impact on the production, which continues on the primary site.
-If this is not the case, then look at the documentation for [plan and design for the worst conditions](/docs/overview?topic=overview-understanding-dr#worst-conditions).
+This needs to be carefully planned as it potentially means introducing disruptions to the replication of data from the primary region, hence simulating its sudden loss, while of course not providing impact on production workloads.
+There may be some additional risk to the business at this point too, since the disaster recovery provision may effectively be disconnected and in use for the druation of the test, though the extent of this is dependent on the cloud services used and how they are deployed.

-DR simulation deploys a duplicate of your production environment on the DR site that you can use to perform validation and checking.
-This environment is cleaned at the end of the simulation and updates that happened to the DR test environment are discarded, as the real production has continued on the primary site.
+DR simulation deploys a duplicate of your production environment at your chosen DR region that you can use to perform validation and checking.
+This environment is cleaned or perhaps undeployed at the end of the simulation and updates that happened to the DR test environment are discarded, as the real production has continued on the primary region.

-It is important thus that network streams flowing to the DR test environment are copies of the real production environment.
-Usually these network flows are intercepted and duplicated at the primary site (that receives the real flow) and sent to the DR site, which operates on separated and different network subnets than production.

 ## Switch-over
 {: #switch-over}

-Opposite to the DR simulation, in the switch-over test, production is moved from primary site to DR site to verify and audit the ability to run and sustain production operations for a long period.
+In some ways, the switch-over test isn't really a test at all, since it involves switching production running from one region to another to verify and audit the ability to run and sustain production operations for a long period in an alternate region.
+Here, production operations are gracefully brought to a stop in the first region, switched to the second region, and restarted, after any data restoration that might be required.

-In this option, we don’t test DR runbooks, as this would imply the emergency restart, which has an impact on the production environment.

-To avoid any impact to the production environment, you should pose all the possible attention in performing this switch, such to minimize all those impacts.

-Production operations are closed orderly on the primary site and reopened from the DR site.

-Data replication is reverted once everything in the DR site has been verified and before network streams are rerouted to the DR site.

-Production runs in the DR site for whatever period you have chosen before returning to the primary site at your most convenient time.
-During this period, your production site is performing as the DR until the next switch-over.

-Updates happened to the production running in the DR site is kept and replicated back to the primary site.
+After a period of verification, which ensure that the second region is working as expected, production activities can be resumed and data replication is configured so that the original region effectively becomes the new secondary region.

+Production continues to run from this site until you decide to switch back again.

 ## Disaster recovery test frequency
 {: #dr-test-frequency}

-DR test frequency depends on many factors, but in general you should have a DR test at least once per year.
-This is the bare minimum frequency that is accepted by auditors to prove your ability to recover.
+The frequency at which you shoud test your DR plan depends on many factors, but in general you should have a DR test at least once per year, with this often being the bare minimum frequency that is accepted by auditors to prove your ability to recover.

-In setting the frequency though, you should increase this base minimum to a level depending on multiple elements specific of the cloud, such as:
+However, always consider the following question and adjust your test frequency accordingly:

-How dynamic is your production environment
+How dynamic is my workload?
-:   The more your production environment is dynamic, the more you need to exercise a DR test to verify that changes introduced didn’t affect your ability to recover.
+:   The more your workload changes, the more often you need to carry out some form of DR test to verify that the changes introduced don't affect your ability to recover it.
+This can include new dependcies, additional cloud services, infrastructure changes and so forth.
+Remember that growing data sets will take longer to recover too, and that may affect yoor ability to meet a specific recovery time objective.

-How dynamic is your infrastructure
-:   As an example, if you have chosen to provision some of the DR resources on demand, you should consider that you have no control on the type of resources or technologies that you will find at the time of a disaster.
-In fact, changes in the underlying technologies (for example, the servers), configurations (for example, network topologies), or service levels (for example, time to provision new resources) from your last test.
-So, it is recommended to increase the testing frequency in such a case, especially if you believe that your applications might be sensitive to the underlying infrastructure technology.
+## What else should my tests focus on?
+{: #test-focus}

+The primary objective of any disaster recovery test is to ensure that following it means that workloads are successfully recovered.
+However, ensure that the following work well too:

+* Key personnel - the DR plan should outline the personnel that are needed for a succcessful recovery and what their roles are.
+Consider whether addtional people / roles were needed during tests (or whether some were surplus to requirements) as well as how well people were able to perform their role.
+* Communication - the DR plan must be clear on how communication works in the event of a disaster, so consider how well communication between participants, including the comminication channels used, worked during tests.
+* Documented dependencies - the plan will likely outline dependencies.
+Check that these are valid and don't unnecessarily hinder the recovery process.
+At the same time, ensure that any new dependencies are recorded.
+* Other documentation - runbooks may be used to implement the recovery, so it is important to understand how accuruate and how effective they were.
+Under-documenting steps can lead to delays, while over-documenting (providing too much detail or detail that is not relevant) may have the same effect.
+If possible, have people that did not write the steps implement the steps in at least one test to ensure they are clear and can be followed, just in case the author isn't available when disaster strikes.

+## Post test
+{: #post-test}

+Once any test is completed, it's important to record the results as a benchmark for the next test.
+If changes are later made to the test procedure, it is then easy to compare results.

+ Following a test, also ensure that any adjustments that are needed to the plan or related documentation are made.
+Remember that the disaster recovery plan is a living document that should be kept up-to-date to ensure that it can be executed with the desired outcomes.
+This may involve making small tweaks or large changes, depending on how testing went.
+All those that participated in a test should be encouraged to provide feedback on what went well, and what didn't go well and to document in an appropriate place anything they had to do differently, which can be incorporated into the next test.
+Think too about any additional training people may need, be that in understanding the plan and their role in it, through to communication or technical skills.